UNEDLabs/moodle-mod_ejsappbooking/README.txt

-EJSAppBookings 1.0
+EJSAppBookings 1.1

-This is the first release of the ejsappbooking plugin.
 This plugin lets you add a booking system to handle the conecctions to the remote laboratories developed using EJS and added to your Moodle course using the ejsapp plugin.

+If you downloaded this plugin from github, you will need to change the folder's name to ejsappbooking.
+If you downloaded it from Moodle.org, then you are fine.

 This is a module plugin for Moodle so you should place the ejsappbooking folder in your /mod folder, inside you Moodle installation.
 This module has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.

 This module needs the ejsapp module to be of any use.
-It works with version 1.0 of EJSApp.
+It works with version 1.1 of EJSApp.
 You can find and download it at the plugins section in the Moodle.org webpage or at https://github.com/UNEDLabs.